What we said we’d do

 What we have done and what we forecast to do

-The forecast expenditure for the whole of RIIO-T2 is £7.3bn against Final Determination Allowances of £5.4bn – a difference of £1.9bn.
+The forecast expenditure for the whole of RIIO-T2 is £7.5bn against Final Determination Allowances of £5.4bn – a difference of £2.1bn.
 Since Final Determinations, there have been updates to allowances to reflect changes in the Load related plan, reopeners submitted and adjustments to allowances for investment no longer required as well as anticipated adjustments which will be enacted at the end of the price control through the relevant mechanisms.
-To understand our underlying performance, these updates have been included, adding a further £1.5bn of allowances over the price control period, resulting in a reported difference between spend and allowance of £0.4bn for the RIIO-T2 period.
-The following table shows a 5-year view of costs and allowances and is in £bn rounded to one decimal place.
+To understand our underlying performance, these updates have been included, adding a further £2bn of allowances over the price control period, resulting in a reported difference between spend and allowance of £0.1bn for the RIIO-T2 period.

 Regulatory Financial Performance Reporting (RFPR)